rajat693/nextjs-auth-firebase/AUTHENTICATION_IMPLEMENTATION_GUIDE.md

 - **Timer Cleanup**: Always clear timers and remove event listeners in cleanup
 - **State Management**: Use refs for values that don't need to trigger re-renders
 - **Error Handling**: Always handle errors gracefully with user-friendly messages
+- **DRY Principle**: Use generic sign-in handler for multiple OAuth providers to avoid code duplication
+- **Separate Loading States**: Use separate loading states for each OAuth provider (`signingInGoogle`, `signingInMicrosoft`) for better UX
+- **Adding More Providers**: To add more OAuth providers (e.g., GitHub, Facebook), create a provider instance and call `handleSignIn` (see AuthContext.js for pattern)
 - **Testing**: Test in multiple browsers and devices
 - **Production**: Change inactivity timers back to production values (29 min / 60 sec / 30 min)